-There are three ways you can get your rates notice:
+You can get your rates notice:

-- By mail: We will automatically post notices to you unless you sign up for a different option
+- By mail: We will automatically post notices to you unless you sign up for a different option.

-- BPAY View: sign up to BPAY View to get bills and statements sent straight to your online financial account.
+- Through BPAY View: sign up to BPAY View to get bills and statements sent straight to your online financial account.
 Contact your financial institution if you need help with BPAY View.

 Copies of your rates notice

-If you need a copy of your rates notice, call us on (02) 4227 7111 during business hours.
+If you need a copy of your current rates notice, call us on (02) 4227 7111 during business hours.
 There’s no charge to get a copy of your current rates notice.

 Please note that fees apply for copies from previous financial years.